So what are the best workout apps to get healthy and stay fit in 2019?

 I just covered three of my most used apps for getting healthy and fit.
 I decided to split this post in two because I could rant on for hours about these apps.
 Next time I’ll dive a little deeper in Lifesum, Trainingpeaks and (although not an app) the Wahoo Tickr X.

-What are your favourite apps during your workout?
+What are your favorite apps during your workout?
 Lemme know in the comments!